If you purchase an independently reviewed product or service through a link on our website, SPY.com may receive an affiliate commission.

 When it comes to making cocktails, the final product is ultimately the most important factor.
 But, in much the same way with coffee, the surrounding experience of actually making the drink plays a big part in its enjoyment.
-Of course, you’ve probably been making a lot of your cocktails at home this past year, and maybe you’re looking to refresh the gear you’re using, whether that’s your bar cart, your collection of cocktail books, or crucially, your cocktail shaker.
+Of course, you probably got really good at making your cocktails at home during the pandemic, and maybe you’re looking to refresh the gear you’re using, whether that’s your bar cart, your collection of cocktail books or, crucially, your cocktail shaker.

 The Two Types of Cocktail Shakers

-When it comes to buying a cocktail shaker, your main options are between the three-piece cobbler shaker and the two-piece tin shaker, also called a Boston shaker.
-There are also Parisian shakers, but these are less common.
+When it comes to buying a cocktail shaker, your main options are the three-piece cobbler shaker and the two-piece tin shaker, also called a Boston shaker.
+There are also Parisian shakers, but those are quite a bit less common.

-The three components of a cobbler shaker are the built-in strainer, the cup that holds ice and liquid, and the lid.
-Boston shakers are simpler, at least in design.
-The two metal cups (or one glass and one metal) are pushed together to create an airtight seal.
-Boston shakers are the preference of professional bartenders.
+The three components of a cobbler shaker are the built-in strainer, the cup that holds ice and liquid and the lid.

 Cobbler shakers take minimal skill to master, which is great when you’re two margs down and feel like another.
 Cobbler shakers are also stylish, and they make for a great gift for a cocktail lover.
 For the casual home bartender, a cobbler shaker arguably makes the most sense.
 And if anyone gives you slack for this seemingly amateurish method, just remind them that the famously exacting bartenders in Japan use cobbler shakers.